Alliance for Democracy (Malawi): History

-One of the problems AFORD encountered in an attempt to expand its 33 constituencies in 1993 was its inability to collect enough signatures for its parliamentary candidates nor did there seem to be any “...suitable and credible candidates to run its platform outside the northern region...”.
+One of the problems AFORD encountered in an attempt to expand its 33 constituencies in 1993 was its inability to collect enough signatures for its parliamentary candidates.
+The party was also briefly illegal in 1993.
+There also did not seem to be any “...suitable and credible candidates to run its platform outside the northern region...”.

-Multiparty general elections began in 1993.
-After the legislative elections concluded in the years 1993-1994, multiparty elections likely occurred in Malawi during the month of May in the year 1994 after Muluzi's United Democratic Front prevailed against Banda's Malawi Congress Party.
-Chihana was able to secure roughly 18.9 percent of the vote for multi-party elections and roughly 36 seats, arguably the entire northern region, for the parliamentary elections.
+Multi-party general elections began in 1993.
+After the legislative elections concluded in the years 1993-1994, multi-party elections likely occurred in Malawi during the month of May in the year 1994 after Bakili Muluzi's United Democratic Front prevailed against Banda's Malawi Congress Party.
+Chihana was able to secure roughly 18.9 percent of the vote for multi-party elections and roughly 36 seats, concentrated in the northern region, for the parliamentary elections.

 AFORD has not won any of the presidential elections that took place after the 1993 referendum.